Toxoplasmosis

 • don’t have unpasteurised milk or any products made from it

-• wear gloves while emptying cat litter trays and empty them every day (the Toxoplasma parasite does not become infectious until 1 to 5 days after it is shed in a cat’s poo).
+• wear gloves while emptying cat litter trays and empty them every day (the Toxoplasma parasite does not become infectious until the poo has been there for 1 to 5 days)

 • wear gloves while gardening